ZichengXu/Decoding-Tree-Sketching/README.md

 #### 4\.
 Extending to Other Models or Datasets

-This codebase is configured to run the AIME24/AIME25 datasets with the DeepSeek-R1-Distill-Qwen models.
 To add new models or datasets, you will need to modify the following files:

 1.  **`configs/config.yaml`**: